Skip to main content

 Vomiting

 Sometimes the way to get over feeling nauseous is to vomit.
 In some situations, a person may only need to vomit once or twice to feel relief.
-This may be the case when it comes to food poisoning.
-However, this should not be forced unless necessary by a healthcare professional.
+This may be the case with food poisoning.
+However, this should not be forced by a healthcare professional unless necessary.
 Necessary reasons to force vomiting include ingesting poison or another emergency.
 There are many dangers of self-induced vomiting, so it is important to let vomiting occur naturally.

 Controlled breathing

 Controlled breathing can help alleviate stress and nausea.
 Breathing exercises have been found to decrease chemotherapy-induced nausea and vomiting.
-Slowly breathe in until your lungs are filled with air.
-Then, hold the air in for up to seven seconds (or as long as you can) and release the air very slowly for about eight seconds.
-It is important to be mindful of your body and limitations when doing this because there is a risk of hyperventilation if breathing exercises are done too rapidly.
+Breathe in slowly until your lungs are filled with air.
+Then hold the air in for up to 7 seconds (or as long as you can) and release it very slowly for about 8 seconds.
+It is important to be mindful of your body and limitations when doing this, as there is a risk of hyperventilation if you do breathing exercises too rapidly.
 With practice, breathing exercises get easier.

 Cool air

 As mentioned previously, the body may feel unpleasantly warm when nauseous, especially with motion sickness.
-Cool or fresh air exposure may help reduce these uncomfortable nausea side effects.
-Opening a window or using a fan may help to circulate the air better.
+Cool or fresh air exposure may help reduce this uncomfortable side effect of nausea.
+Opening a window or using a fan may help improve air circulation.

 Is it nausea or something else?
 When to see a doctor